msmannan00/Globaleaks-Canary/documentation/user/admin/UserInterface.rst

   Required: Set this field if you want this question to be mandatory

   Preview: Set this field if you want the answers to this question to appear in the preview section of the list

-Contexts
+Channels
 --------
-This section is where whistleblowing contexts (channels) could be created and managed.
+This section is where whistleblowing channels could be created and managed.

 A whistleblowing channel is typically defined by the following main characteristics